 I’ve been both a Sam’s Club and Costco member and previously wrote a comprehensive Sam’s Club versus Costco review, where Costco did (and still does) come out ahead in most categories.

 If you want a no-risk way to check out Costco, there are many ways that you can get yourself in the door and shop at Costco without a membership.
+Though the easiest thing to do is pay for a membership (I think it’s worth it), and if you don’t see the value, ask Costco for a membership fee refund.
 Among other things, Costco is superior to Sam’s Club in its:

 - Food quality: a superior collection of organic and high quality food.

-- Low-Cost Kirkland Signature house brands – including an extensive Kirkland Signature alcohol selection.
+- Low-Cost Kirkland Signature house brands – including an extensive Kirkland Signature alcohol selection and Kirkland dog and cat food.

 - Pharmacy: where it offers low-cost prescriptions and the cheapest flu shots of any retailer.

 - Costco credit card: 2% cash back, versus 1% cash back at Sam’s.
-And a free 4-year extended on PC, TV, and appliances.
+And an extended warranty on appliances and electronics.

 You probably won’t look back.